bolshchikov-public/protractor-best-practices/Tricks.md

   username: 'Sergey'
 }
 ```
-and from the test you can use them via `brower.params.username`.
+and from the test you can use them via `browser.params.username`.

 ### Choose option